-The OUTPORT statement sends the byte <expr 2> to output port <expr1>.
+The OUTPORT statement sends the byte <expr 2> to output port <expr1> which must be in the range of 0 to 255.
 No check is made to see if anything is connected to the port.
-OUTPORT sends only the lower 8 bits of <expr 2> to the port.
-The following program sends the numbers FF hex to 0 to the high current driver port.
-This port is accessible through the odd numbered pins 1-15 of HDR6.
+Out sends only the lower 8 bits of <expr 2> to the port.
+Below is a listing of the available output ports on the PRIMER.
+Be sure that you understand the way the port works before sending data to it or you could potentially damage the PRIMER.
+The ones to be careful with are bolded.